-Whether you’re the bride-to-be or guest, coordinating a weekend’s worth of wedding outfits can be tricky (and expensive).
-When the invite calls for multiple outfit changes, consider this your guide to rocking every event throughout the wedding weekend.
+Whether you’re the bride-to-be or guest, coordinating a weekend’s worth of wedding outfits can be tricky (and expensive!).
+For a schedule that calls for quick changes, consider this your guide to making an entrance at every celebratory event.

 WHAT TO WEAR TO THE RECEPTION

 Your outfit here really depends on the dress code and the venue.
-For guests, it’s always good to air on the side of formal.
-For the bride, you’ve already wowed them in your wedding gown, so why not surprise your guests by switching up your look for the party?
+For guests, it’s always good to err on the side of formal.
+For the bride, you’ve already wowed them in your wedding gown — why not surprise everyone by switching up your look for the after party?

-From mingling amongst your guests to showing off your moves on the dance floor, a LWD or shimmery mini is just the kind of celebratory ‘fit to carry you through the rest of the evening.
+Perfect for showing off your moves on the dance floor, a LWD or shimmery mini is just the kind of celebratory ‘fit to carry you through the after party (and the after-after party).

-Yes, it’s really all about the bride, but that doesn’t mean you have to wear something boring.
-Look for classic silhouette like a fancy cocktail dress or column gown (depending of the dress code) with unexpected details like sheer details or subtle cutouts.
+Yes, it’s really all about the beautiful newlyweds — but that doesn’t mean you can’t turn heads, as well.
+Depending on the dress code, try a body-skimming cocktail dress that’s made to shimmy or a sleek gown with unexpected flair, like sheer details or subtle cutouts.

 WHAT TO WEAR TO THE FAREWELL BRUNCH

-It’s been a long and emotional weekend for you, so an easy jumpsuit (paired with a messy top knot) is the ideal outfit.
+It’s been a long and emotional weekend for you, so a comfy dress or easy jumpsuit is the ideal outfit.
 Playful accessories are the perfect way to add a punch to your otherwise effortless look.